 HHMI’s grants program supports science education in the United States and a select group of researchers in other countries, complementing its principal mission: research in cell biology, computational biology, genetics, immunology, neuroscience and structural biology with its own scientific teams.
 About 350 investigators are employed in HHMI laboratories at 72 academic medical centers and research institutions across the United States.
 Altogether, the Institute has awarded more than $850 million in grants, primarily to enhance science education from preschool through postdoctoral studies.

-Tags: Glen Lawson, Howard Hughes Medical Institute, Science Education, Science Education Outreach Grant.
+Tags: Awards to faculty Glen Lawson Howard Hughes Medical Institute Science Education Science Education Outreach Grant